coala/coala-sublime/README.md

 ### Manual installation
-To install `coala-sublime` manually, clone this repository to sublime-text's Package directotry.
+To install `coala-sublime` manually, clone this repository to sublime-text's Package directory.
 The Package directory can be opened using the "Preferences - Browse Packages" option in sublime-text's command pallete or through the "Preferences" > "Browse Packages".